Congratulations to the 2021 Preservation Award Winners! Click here to read about award award-winning property on our blog, The Fanlight.

 Historical Renovation Award:

 The Historical Renovation Award recognizes the owner(s) of a historic structure, and the building professionals who assisted in the design and completion of a sensitive new addition to a historic structure.
 Projects should harmonize with the massing and architectural details of the original structure rather than overwhelm the original structure.

 The Caroline A. Ellis Landscape & Garden Award recognizes gardens and landscapes on Nantucket that embody our unique sense of place and celebrates the people who make them.
 Criteria for award consideration include use of native or historically relevant plants, hardscape surfaces, space management, special features, and connection to Nantucket.

 The John A. and Katherine Lodge Stewardship Award recognizes an individual, organization or owner(s) of historic property who demonstrate a high degree of commitment to the preservation of the structure(s) and the island.
 An individual who maintains a historic property or who has played an important part in the preservation of Nantucket also can be nominated for this award.

 Traditional Building Methods Award:

 The Traditional Building Method Award recognizes craftspeople who promote traditional building methods or who have made a major contribution to the field of historic preservation on island.
-Recipients must demonstrate a long-time commitment to one or more traditional building methods such as plastering, carpentry, masonry using lime-mortar, or decorative painting.
+Past recipients have balanced time-honored methods with modern tools.
+Consideration can be for one exemplary project or an entire body of work.